Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Numerical approach

 For the angular variable $x$, this method can be applied as described above since $x\in[-1,1]$.
 In the radial coordinate ($r$ or $y$ in the spherical and prolate spheroidal coordinates respectively), we introduce a number of domains which are chosen such that $\epsilon$ is smooth on each domain.
 Thus there will be a collection of radii $r^{(i)}<r^{(i+1)}$ (we only describe in the following this case since the treatment in $y$ is analogous), $i=1,\ldots,N_{d}$.
 Domain I is given by $r\leq r^{(1)}$ and thus contains the origin, domain $N_{d}+1$ is defined via $r>r^{(N_{d})}$ is infinite and will be compactified.
 Each of the intervals $[r^{(i)},r^{(i+1)}]$, $i=0,\ldots,N_{d}$ ($r_{0}=0$) is mapped to the interval $[-1,1]$ via $r = (1+l)/2r^{(i+1)}+(1-l)r^{(i)}$, $l\in[-1,1]$.
 On the infinite interval, we apply the mapping $r = 2/r_{N_{d}}/(1+l)$.
-On each interval the standard Chebychev collocation points are introduced as well as the Chebychev differentiation matrices.
+On each interval the standard Chebyshev collocation points are introduced as well as the Chebyshev differentiation matrices.
 Since the domains II to $N_{d}$ are all identical from a mathematical point of view, we discuss in the following only the case of three domains.
 A generalization to a larger number $N_{d}>2$ is straight forward.

 This approach, i.e., discretization in both $r$ and $x$, allows to approximate the equations (\ref{NAsp3}) and (\ref{NAps3}) via a system of ordinary differential equations (ODEs) (this is a standard tensor grid).
 In the infinite domain, we discretize the equations (\ref{Ytilde}) respectively (\ref{Xtilde}).
 The matching conditions of the previous section are imposed via a $\tau$-method.
 This means that the equations in each domain corresponding to the radii $r_{i}$ and $r_{i+1}$ are replaced by the matching conditions in subsection \ref{submatch}.
 For a given right hand side $f$ (discretized in the same way), this leads to an equation of the Form $AY=f$ for some invertible matrix $A$ after discretization of the differentiation operators.
 This gives the wanted solution in each domain after solving the resulting linear system.
+This will be done in Matlab with the command `backslash', i.e., with essentially Gaussian elimination.
 If one is interested in the Green's function, one simply has to replace the delta function $\delta^{(2)}$ by the identity in the considered vector space.

 Note that though the solution is only constructed on the collocation points it can be obtained at all points in $\mathbb{R}^{2}$, with prescribed precision, via interpolation.
 An efficient and numerically stable way to do this is via barycentric interpolation, see \cite{barycentric} and references therein.